 Sensitivity assessment.
-Adult Chthamalus spp. and Patella vulgata are considered likely to be able to tolerate an acute or chronic change.
+Adult Chthamalus spp. and Patella vulgata are considered likely to be able to tolerate an acute or chronic change, while the remaining characteristic species are distributed to the north and south od the British Isles.
 Resistance is, therefore, assessed as 'High' and resilience as 'High' (by default).
 Hence, this biotope is considered to be 'Not sensitive' at the pressure benchmark.
 Sensitivity to longer-term, broad-scale perturbations such as increased temperatures from climate change would, however, be greater, based on the extent of impact and the reduction in larval supply.

-Temperature decrease (local)
+Temperature decreaseHigh(local)Q: High A: